pynoor/pizzaservice/pizzaservice/README.md

 This is my second project using django and my first time ever using the Django REST framework.
 Don't judge.

+Also, Django seems to use Sqlite by Default, however I was asked to use PostgreSQL.
+I will be starting off by using the default database and will try to find out how to switch to PostgreSQL along the way.

 ## Resources: